habelk123/Projects/README.md

 # 👓 Motion Tracker with OpenCV

 This project highlights my first time learning/working with OpenCV and classical computer vision concepts.
-More specifically, this project tracks the user's movement through their webcam, by implementing the classical CV pipeline for motion detection (image preprocessing -> binary motion mask -> bounding box contouring -> centroid tracking).
+More specifically, this project tracks the user's movement through their webcam, by implementing the general CV pipeline for motion detection (image preprocessing -> binary motion mask -> bounding box contouring -> centroid tracking).

 ## 🧰 Tool's
  - Python OpenCV